Convex hulls of multidimensional random walks: Geometric properties of convex hulls in

-Let us present an approach that unifies the examples considered above.
+The following approach unifies the examples considered above.
 The volume and the surface area of a convex set are the special cases of so called \emph{intrinsic volumes} $V_0,\dots,V_d$, which naturally arise as the coefficients in the {\it Steiner formula}: for any convex set $K\subset\R^d$,

 where $B_d$ denotes a $d$-dimensional unit ball and $\kappa_k:=\pi^{k/2}/\Gamma(\frac k 2 +1)$ is the volume of $B_k$.
 In particular, $V_0(K)=1, V_d(K)=\Vol_d(K)$, $2 V_{d-1}(K)=\Vol_{d-1}(\partial K)$, and $V_1(K)$ equals the mean width of $K$ divided by the constant $\frac{2 \kappa_{d-1}}{d \kappa_d}$, which is the mean width of a unit segment in $\R^d$.
 The last statement readily follows from the other definition of intrinsic volumes, which sometimes is called the {\it Crofton formula}: